rushabhghule/rushabhghule.github.io/Master_Prompt_Final.md

 - HR JD focuses on "recruitment, talent management" → Inbound Certified = MAYBE (only if strong connection), otherwise SKIP

 **Rules:**
-- If cert passes the test → INCLUDE it (only 1 bullet mentioning what it covers)
+- If cert passes the test → INCLUDE it (single line listing)
 - If cert FAILS the test → SILENTLY SKIP it (no explanation, no apology, just gone)
 - It's OK to have 0 certifications if none pass the test
 - It's OK to have 1 certification if only 1 passes